lena33-hoang/lena_hoang/Desklamp.md

 **Engineering:** Mechanical Design • Product Design • Assembly Modeling
 **Design:** Functional Integration • Design Modification • Spatial Layout
 **Other:** CAD Modeling • Design Iteration • Product Development

 ---

-## WHAT I LEARNED

-This project strengthened my ability to use **CATIA V5 to translate a design concept into a complete product assembly**.
-More importantly, it taught me to think beyond the primary function of a product and identify opportunities to integrate additional features while maintaining a cohesive and practical design.

----